Genivia/ugrep-indexer/README.md

 When indexing completes, ugrep-indexer displays the results of indexing.
 The total size of the indexes added and average indexing noise is also reported.

+Scanning a file to index results in a 64KB index hashes table.
+Then, ugrep-indexer halves the table with bit compression using bitwise-and as long as the target accuracy is not exceeded.
+Halving is made possible by the fact that the table encodes hashes for 8 windows at offsets from the start of the pattern, corresponding to the 8 bits per index hashing table cell.
+Combining the two halves of the table may flip some bits to zero from one, which may cause a false positive match.
+This proves the monotonicity of the indexer.

 The ugrep-indexer understands "binary files", which can be skipped and not indexed with ugrep-indexer option `-I` (`--ignore-binary`).
 This is useful when searching with ugrep option `-I` (`--ignore-binary`) to ignore binary